rushil02/rentality-legacy/src/README.md

 #### Writing REST APIs
 **These will include to be as the parameters of code review/evaluation, as they facilitate agility in development.**
 * Utilise all HTTP methods (GET / POST / PUT / DELETE) appropriately.
+* PUT method for all purposes is used as PATCH, therefore any partial update must be accepted.
 * Write symmetrical APIs for multiple HTTP methods on the same URL, ie. What you send is what you receive!
 * The above point inherently means 2 constraints,
-  - All HTTP methods in a view should evaluate with the same Serializer.
+  - All HTTP methods in a view (and/or to a URL) should evaluate with the same Serializer.
 Multiple URL pattens are allowed to match to one View.
   - Nested Serializers cannot be used when the child serializer is read-only, particularly when the View uses PUT or POST methods.
-* For all such Child serializers (which are read-only), rather use separate Serializer another API endpoint for a GET request.
+* For all such Child serializers (which are read-only), rather use separate Serializer with another API endpoint for a GET request.
 * For all Writable Child serializers, the implementation will depend on the frontend architecture and the coupling between multiple components.
 There are two possible cases when choosing writable Nested serialization,
   - One-to-Many/Many-to-Many: Use appropriate Custom List Serializers from `./utils/serializers.py`
-  - One-to-One: Do not use Views to decouple data; write custom create/update methods in the parent Serializer.
+  - One-to-One/Many-to-One: Do not use Views to decouple data; write custom create/update methods in the parent Serializer.

 ***
 ## Useful APIs